aasteward/aasteward.github.io/README.md

 Then, from this repo's root folder, run `bundle install`.
 This will install all of the gems listed in the **Gemfile**.

+Then open up the **_config.yml** and edit the values for:

+- title
+- blurb
+- email
+- description
+- repository

+The value for `repository` should be for your **whatever.github.io** repo on GitHub.

 That should be all of the installation needed!

 # Running the Server